The Ins and Outs of Window Well Maintenance

 About basement window well drainage

 A well-installed window well is an asset, not a liability.
-But its proper function is contingent on both the installer (set-up) and the homeowner (maintenance).
+However, its proper function is contingent on both the installer (set-up) and the homeowner (maintenance).

 Waterproofing window wells begins with ensuring a proper drainage system is in place.
 There are two basic configurations to make note of.